Skip to content

 So this guide is organized by use case, not by “overall best.”
 Jump to the section that fits your situation.

 Each harness was worn for a minimum of 10 walks (about 25 miles total) by dogs in the appropriate size range.
-We tested for: chafing, slipping, ease of on/off, escape resistance, walking comfort, and the dog’s willingness to keep walking in it.
+How we choose: these are not first-hand tests.
+We compared harnesses on chafing, slipping, ease of on/off, escape resistance and walking comfort using published crash-test results where they exist, manufacturer specifications, trainer guidance, and recurring themes in long-term owner reports.
 For car harnesses, we used crash-test data from the Center for Pet Safety (CPS) where available.

 What we looked for in every harness: